-Twin sisters Jane and Louise Wilson have been working together since the late 1980s, making psychologically charged films, videos and photographs that explore evocative and often historically resonant spaces.
+Twin sisters Jane and Louise Wilson have been working together since the late 1980s, making psychologically charged films, videos and photographs which explore evocative and often historically resonant spaces.
 These have included the former Stasi headquarters in East Germany, the decommissioned US military base at Greenham Common in Berkshire, and the houses of Parliament.
 More recently they have turned their attention to disused World War II bunkers in Normandy, a microchip manufacturing plant in Tyneside and Victor Pasmore’s modernist pavilion for the new town of Peterlee in County Durham, all of which the Wilsons present from multiple viewpoints and in often intricate installations.

 Last year the sisters—who were nominated for the Turner Prize in 1999—were commissioned by Animate Projects to respond to the late American, British-based film-maker Stanley Kubrick’s voluminous archive, which since 2007 has been housed in a state-of-the-art facility at the London College of Communication, in the Elephant & Castle, South London.
 The result is an installation entitled Unfolding the Aryan Papers which goes on display this month at the British Film Institute to coincide with a major Kubrick season.
 The work focuses on a film about the Holocaust and a young Jewish boy hidden by his aunt, which despite researching for many years, Kubrick never brought to completion.

-The Art Newspaper: Before you had access to his archive you’ve cited Stanley Kubrick as an important influence—can you say in what ways?
+The Art Newspaper: Before you had access to his archive you’ve cited Stanley Kubrickas an important influence—can you say in what ways?

 Jane Wilson: What is so compelling for us is that he was a photographer first and foremost: he’s got that photographer’s eye.
 He is somebody for whom every other frame is a still and that’s so exceptional.
 Tarkovsky and others create a much more poetic lyrical sense but Kubrick really had the attention to make something occur purely from the visual link, it didn’t just come out of the script and the paper.
 Then there’s all the documentation, all of the research, all of the visual material that also lies behind all his images.

-Louise Wilson: There’s an incredible obsessiveness, but at the same time there’s an incredible degree of objectivity that is something you don’t often see.
+Louise Wilson: There’s an incredible obsessiveness, but at the same time there’s an incredible degree of objectivity which is something you don’t often see.
 To really unpick something, to be methodical like that and to have that obsessiveness with the compiling of detail is fascinating, it’s almost like OCD [Obsessive Compulsive Disorder].
 To absorb that amount of information and to be processing that amount of detail while being that objective takes an incredible mind, which resulted in a phenomenal vision.

 TAN: What made you decide to focus on Aryan Papers, a film that was never shot?

-JW: To begin with we were given ten days’ access to the Kubrick Archive to come up with an idea that was very daunting as the archive is so extensive.
+JW: To begin with we were given ten days’ access to the Kubrick Archive to come up with an idea which was very daunting as the archive is so extensive.
 So looking at the projects that never got made was a way for us to make a decision about where we wanted to begin.
 Another thing that was appealing about the Aryan Papers was that because it never got made, we wouldn’t have to deal with Warner Brothers!

 LW: Also because Kubrick’s films are so iconic and embedded in everyone’s consciousness there was something really interesting about looking at a project that was in the process of becoming but which never happened.
 Many of the elements are there, but it never actually materialised.
 We were also intrigued by the fact that it maybe was the closest thing to being autobiographical: it would obviously have had a big personal connection to Kubrick’s own personal history [his grandparents were Jews from Austria, Romania and Poland].
 In the archive there’s an enormous amount of material related to the Aryan Project, this was obviously something he’d researched for a long, long time, from the late 70s until 1993 when Schindler’s List came out, which was perhaps one of the reasons why the project was pulled.
 With the Aryan Papers I also think that Kubrick’s objectivity slipped, possibly because of its relationship to his family history, and in a way the material became a lot more subjective for him.
 Just by flicking through material in the few days that we had, we got a sense that it must have been an emotionally traumatic endeavour.